joltwallet/cookiecutter-joltapp/README.md

 ## Versioning

-Use `bumpversion` to manage your app's version.
+Use `bump2version` to manage your app's version. `bump2version` is a maintained fork of `bumpversion`.

 ```
-pip3 install bumpversion
+pip3 install bump2version
 ```

 This template already has a `.bumpversion.cfg` populated for you.
 In your project's